ncullen93/Unet-ants/README.md

 # Unet-ants

-This is a self-contained repository for training regression-based or classification-based UNET models with or without various data augmentations.
-It also lets you train on large datasets without having to load them all directly into memory.
+This is a self-contained repository for training regression-based or classification-based, highly-customizable UNET models in Keras.
+It also lets you train on large datasets with augmentation and without having to load them all directly into memory.
 All you need is a CSV with file paths to the images.
-Also, the UNET model is fairly customizable, allowing for various model complexities.

 ## Scripts